Shaw Centre for the Salish Sea: History & Development

 The Shaw name was permanently attached to the Shaw Centre for the Salish Sea prior to opening in recognition of the largest single gift to the project, $2.5 million from Shaw Communications.
-Board member Dale Ryan was key in working with Matthews to develop the branding and marketing/public relations strategies for the centre.
-It was positioned as a self-supporting, entrepreneurial not-for-profit, environmental education centre focused on the wonders of the Salish Sea at the aquarium's doorstep.
-Holy Cow Communications, working with Matthews, served as the centre's agency and developed the brand ideation, associated signage, advertising and all marketing materials in preparation for opening.
+The centre was positioned as a self-supporting, entrepreneurial not-for-profit, environmental education centre focused on the wonders of the Salish Sea at the aquarium's doorstep.

 On Saturday June 20, 2009, the Shaw Centre for the Salish Sea opened to the public after a ceremony led by Coast Salish elder Tom Sampson.
-Featured guests included, MP Gary Lunn, MLA Murray Coell, recently retired Mayor Don Amos, Mayor Larry Cross, Lynda and Murray Farmer, Board Chair Peter Lloyd, Chief Vern Jacks, Audrey Sampson and special guests Céline Cousteau and Phoenix Underwood.
-During the outdoor ceremony in front of the centre beside the ocean, Coast Salish dancers and singers presented welcome and honour songs.
-The performers then led a large procession of invited guests, supporters and interested local residents around the building with a traditional paddle song.
+Featured guests included local Members of Parliament and Legislative Assembly, W̱SÍ¸KEM Chief Vern Jacks, W̱JOȽEȽP council member Audrey Sampson, and special guest Céline Cousteau.
+During the outdoor ceremony, Coast Salish dancers and singers presented welcome and honour songs.
+The performers then led a large procession around the building with a traditional paddle song.
 The song is still used in the aquarium today with the permission of the Sampson family.
-After the ceremonial cutting of the kelp "ribbon" the first two visitors to enter the centre were two children, Phoenix Underwood and April Funk accompanied by Céline Cousteau.
+After the ceremonial cutting of the kelp "ribbon" the first two visitors to enter the centre were two children, accompanied by Céline Cousteau.
 Once the darkened aquarium was full to capacity with invited guests, Phoenix, April and Céline Cousteau began to pour water from a large jug into a carved wooden bowl under a shaft of light while the Coast Salish members present blessed and dedicated the aquarium to understanding between peoples and shared respect for the ocean.
 As the water poured the lighting in the aquarium habitats was increased to reveal the wonders of the Salish Sea surrounding the assembly.

 At noon the Shaw Centre for the Salish Sea opened to the public.
 Over 1,600 people visited the aquarium on the first weekend.